Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 The Merchant Shipping (Fees and Taxing Provisions) Law of 2010 ( the Tonnage Tax Law).

-Cyprus operates the only EU approved shipping ‘tonnage tax’ scheme.
+Cyprus operates the first EU approved shipping ‘tonnage tax’ scheme.
 This approval has recently been extended to 2029.
 Under the scheme, subject to qualification, shipowners, ship managers and charters in qualifying shipping activities have the option to be taxed based on the tonnage of the vessel rather than on income or profit.
 This offers the owner the advantage of certainty.

 Taxes other than income tax